meetuparchive/swarm-icons/README.md

 If the svg sprite is included at the top of every HTML document in your React project, you can use the `Icon` component in [`meetup-web-components`](https://github.com/meetup/meetup-web-components) to render the icon.

+#### Mapped shapes
+Some icons shape names map to another symbol.
+For example, `chevron-up` actually renders `chevron-right` with a CSS transform to rotate the icon.
+For a full list of mapped shape names, see `dist/js/shape-mappings.js`

 ----------

 ## Modifying the icon library